HiPerCoRe/KTT/README.md

 KTT is a C++ kernel tuning library based on [CLTune project](https://github.com/CNugteren/CLTune).
 It aims to provide API similar to that of CLTune, however, unlike CLTune, it also aims to provide greater degree of customization and control over kernel tuning process.
-This includes ability to write custom classes, which can launch custom C++ code before or after individual kernel executions in order to run some part of computation on a CPU.
+This includes ability to write classes, which can be used to launch custom C++ code before or after individual kernel executions in order to run some part of a computation on CPU.

-Project is currently under development.
+Project is currently in beta stage with majority of the baseline functionality available.

 Prerequisites
 -------------